electrikmilk/cherrilang.org/language/definitions.md

 {:toc}

-Define aspects of your Shortcut, such as the color and glyph of the icon, how it responds to no input, what it accepts as input, etc.
+Define aspects of your Shortcut, such as the color and glyph of the icon, how it responds to no input, what types it accepts as input and outputs, etc.

 ## Icon